floragunncom/search-guard-docs/auditlogging.md

  * An attempt was made to access the Search Guard internal user- and privileges index without a valid admin TLS certificate
 * AUTHENTICATED
  * Represents a successful request to Elasticsearch

+All events are logged asynchronously, so the audit log has only minimal impact on the performance of your cluster.
+You can tune the number of threads that Search Guard uses for audit logging, see chapter "Finetuning the thread pool" below.

+For security reasons, audit logging has to be configured in `elasticsearch.yml`, not in `sg_config.yml`.
+Thus, changes to the audit log settings require a restart of all participating nodes in the cluster.

 ## Enabling audit logging

-In order to enable audit logging, download the jar file from [Maven](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22dlic-search-guard-module-auditlog%22), and put it in the following folder: `<ES installation directory>/plugins/search-guard-2`
+In order to enable audit logging, download the jar file from [Maven](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22dlic-search-guard-module-auditlog%22), and put it in the following folder: `<ES installation directory>/plugins/search-guard-2` or `<ES installation directory>/plugins/search-guard-5`

 ## Configuring audit logging

-### Configure categories to be logged
+### Configuring the categories to be logged

 Per default, the audit log module logs all events in all categories.
 If you want to log only certain events, you can disable categories individually in the `elasticsearch.yml` configuration file: